What is an Exponential Moving Average Envelope?

 - A Bullish scenario is defined as the price crosses above the upper band

-- Indicates that the current price is greater than the average of the defined price, hence the market is in an upward trend
+- This indicates that the current price is greater than the average of the defined price, hence the market is in an upward trend

 - A Bearish scenario is defined as the price crosses down the lower band

-- Indicates that the current price is lower than the average of the defined price, hence the market is in a downward trend
+- This indicates that the current price is lower than the average of the defined price, hence the market is in a downward trend

 Building Exponential Moving Average Envelope On Mudrex: